Expectations when taking an online course

 - Check the course homepage, calendar (if used), and assignments page(s).

-- Check the D2L course discussion board(s) several times a week.
+- Check the D2L/Canvas course discussion board(s) several times a week.

 - Post the required comments and responses to the discussion board for your course.